Sign In Forgot Password

 To participate in person:

-- Vaccination and boosters required for all eligible individuals.
+- Vaccination and boosters required for all eligible individuals attending in person.
+If you are unable to be vaccinated, please join us online.

-- Please stay home if you are exhibiting signs of illness or unable to be vaccinated.
+- Please stay home if you are exhibiting signs of illness.

 - Health authorities recommend high-quality masks, equivalent to an N95.